flatironinstitute/ManifoldEM/README.md

 # ManifoldEM

-Note this is the Flatiron Institute hosted version of this code.
-Further development is currently being conducted by Robert Blackwell and Sonya Hanson -- feel free to reach out directly with any questions or concerns, or file an issue.
+Note this is the Flatiron Institute fork of the [original ManifoldEM](https://github.com/evanseitz/ManifoldEM_Python).
+This particular fork is maintained by [Robert Blackwell](https://github.com/blackwer) and [Sonya Hanson](https://github.com/sonyahanson).
+This work has made significant contributions in refactoring, code cleanup, optimization, portability, standardization, and distribution since the fork.

 ## ManifoldEM Python Suite

 This repository contains the Python software implementation of ManifoldEM for determination of conformational continua of macromolecules from single-particle cryo-EM data, as was first introduced by Dashti, et al. (2014).
-A detailed user manual is provided on the main branch of this repository.
+A detailed user manual is provided [here](tutorial/README.md).
 Carefully going through this manual will prepare you for running ManifoldEM on your own data sets.
-If you have any questions about ManifoldEM after reading this entire document, carefully check the ManifoldEM GitHub forum for similar inquiries or, if no similar posts exist, create a new thread detailing your inquiry.
+If you have any questions about ManifoldEM after reading this entire document, carefully check this GitHub forum for similar inquiries or, if no similar posts exist, create a new thread detailing your inquiry.

 This software was initially developed in the Frank research group at Columbia University